DSOwen/sta380_exercises/finalproj.md

 VaR of 91864.87.
 These both translate to roughly the same thing as did portfolio 1.
-Looking at the histograms, portofolio 1 had a maximum value between 100000 and 102000, implying that at the very least, you would make back what you’d invested a majority of the time.
-Portfolio 2 had an absolute maximum value between 100000 and 101000, implying that you’d also make back your money by investing in that stock a majority of the time.
+Looking at the histograms, portofolio 1 had a maximum value between 100000 and 102000, implying that at the very least, you would make back what you'd invested a majority of the time.
+Portfolio 2 had an absolute maximum value between 100000 and 101000, implying that you'd also make back your money by investing in that stock a majority of the time.
 Histogram 3 however had a majority of values between 98000 and 100000, implying that a majority of days, you would actually be losing